HEP-FCC/papas/README.md

-# PAPAS (PAramatrized PArticle Simulation)
+# PAPAS (PArametrized PArticle Simulation)

 UNDER Development and Testing

 # Introduction

+PAPAS (PArametrized PArticle Simulation) provides simulation and reconstruction reconstruction algorithm which is designed to allow users to test the performance of detector design.
+The approach is fast simulation/ reconstruction.
+Users must provide simple C++ classes to define key detector parameters eg tracker acceptance and calorimeter radius and length.
+An implementation of the CMS detector is provided as a starting point.

-PAPAS (PAramatrized PArticle Simulation) provides simulation and reconstruction of a particle flow.
-It propagates stable generated particles through a simple detector model.
+PAPAS propagates stable generated particles through a simple detector model.

 In the tracker, charged particles may be detected as tracks, taking into account the acceptance, efficiency, and momentum resolution of this detector.